 How can we seriously expect the world to dramatically improve, if we keep training people for marginal optimization of existing things?
 People are trained for designing things that are perfectly respecting the stable contours given by a century-old definition?
 Can we still believe that change will happen without us?

 We don’t believe so.
 To be able to redesign things, to go beyond their definitions, we need a new kind of approach.
 We need it now.
-And we need it widespread: it’s not only about engineers, it’s also for business people, politicians, journalists, teachers, … everyone.
+And we need it widespread: it’s not only about engineers, but it’s also for business people, politicians, journalists, teachers, … everyone.

-Based on the latest research in design sciences, we introduced Genetics of things.
+Based on the latest research in design sciences, we introduced the Genetics of things.
 Genetics of things offers a revolutionary framework to understand differently object definitions and their evolutions.

 The idea is simple: the identity of any object goes way beyond the classic definition you find in a dictionary.
 It results from an initial design and years of evolution, crafted year after year by people interacting with the object.
 Things as they are today – are the result of a long and invisible process of design and evolution.

 For example, each generation of joypads inherits from the genes of the previous one.
 In this process, we all play a role.